-Here at The Haven we offer opportunities of corporate volunteering to all of our corporate partners.
-We have a range of fun and innovative opportunities which allows our corporate volunteers to develop their skills and bring positive contributions in their local community.
+Here at The Haven we offer opportunities for corporate volunteering.
+We have a range of fun and innovative opportunities which allows our corporate volunteers to develop their skills and bring positive contributions in their .

-The following are just a few examples from our range of corporate volunteering opportunities though these are not exhaustive, we welcome the opportunity to meet with you to discuss the best way to work together.
+The following are just a few examples from our range of corporate volunteering opportunities.
+We welcome the opportunity to meet with you to discuss the best way to work together.

-Organise theme events for the children during seasonal periods: Christmas, Easter, Beach Party etc…
+Organising theme events for the children during seasonal periods e.g. Christmas, Easter, Beach Party

 Corporate volunteering could benefit your business by:

 Enhancing your corporate image and improving the perception of your brand within the local community

 Motivating your staff, offering an opportunity for team building and developing new skills

 Achieving customer loyalty, attract new customers and bring real benefits to the families we support